Sentetsu Puresa-class locomotives

 The Puresa-class (プレサ) locomotives were a group of steam tank locomotives with 2-6-2 wheel arrangement of used by the Chosen Government Railway (Sentetsu) in Korea.
 The "Pure" name came from the American naming system for steam locomotives, under which locomotives with 2-6-2 wheel arrangement were called "Prairie".

 In all, Sentetsu owned 227 locomotives of all Pure classes, whilst privately owned railways owned another 52; of these 279 locomotives, 169 went to the Korean National Railroad in South Korea and 110 to the Korean State Railway in North Korea.

 Description

-The Puresa class was a group of 14 locomotives built in 1911 and 1912 by the Borsig works of Germany.
-The first nine were delivered in 1911, and the last five in 1912.
+The Puresa class was a group of 14 locomotives built in 1912 by the Borsig works of Germany.
+The fourteen were delivered in 1912.
 They were larger than the preceding Purei- and Pureni-classes, with greater coal and water capacity, and were the first locomotives in Korea with Walschaerts valve gear.
 Like the previous types, they were delivered in knockdown form, and assembled at Sentetsu's shops in Busan.